 “What are you doing here, bitch?
 Do you even know where you are?” the third guy asked.

 “I don’t know!”
 I sobbed.
 I hated feeling so weak, but after everything that had happened to me, I had no strength left in me.

 “Oh boohoo, she’s crying!” the second guy mocked.

 “Ever heard of Alpha Mateo Santiago, little one?” the first guy asked.
 I could only nod.

 “Well then, welcome to your worst nightmare, rogue!” the third guy chuckled.

 “W…What?”
 I stuttered.

 “Welcome to the Vistas Moon Pack!” they smirked, before my whole world fell into darkness.

-Did you enjoy my story?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Katlego MonchoWrite a Review